Virtual TestNets

 Using RPC

-Copy the Testnet RPC link and call the tenderly_setBalance method to set a new balance specified in wei in hexadecimal form.
+Copy the Virtual Testnet RPC link and call the tenderly_setBalance method to set a new balance specified in wei in hexadecimal form.

 curl $TENDERLY_VIRTUAL_TESTNET_RPC \